 When a user runs as an Administrator, that user has full control over the computer, regardless of the security technologies installed on the endpoint.
 Users with full administrator privileges can easily circumvent all security controls that are intended to protect the business from security breaches.
 This whitepaper will discuss how important it is to remove administrator privileges from end users as a critical first step in a successful AppLocker implementation.

 AppLocker's complete functionality is only available in Enterprise and Ultimate SKUs of Windows 7.
 Designed as a replacement for Software Restriction Policy (SRP), AppLocker is designed to overcome the shortcomings of SRP.
 AppLocker is a set of Group Policy settings that evolved from Software Restriction Policies to restrict which applications can run on a corporate network.
-The methodology of controlling application execution with AppLocker is performed by creating either a "blacklist" or "whitelist" of applications.
+The methodology of controlling application execution with AppLocker is performed by creating either a "blocklist" or "allow list" of applications.

 Small and medium enterprises rarely deploy SRP, especially in Windows XP, mainly due to problems with launching applications from shortcuts, and because path rules are too easy to circumvent.
 In many cases, SRP certificate rules offer limited configuration options and hash rules are problematic when applications are upgraded.
-Applications that are on an AppLocker blacklist are blocked from executing, whereas applications on an AppLocker whitelist are allowed to run.
-Typically, organizations choose to implement either a white list approach or a black list approach, with the goal of attaining least privilege.
+Applications that are on an AppLocker blocklist are blocked from executing, whereas applications on an AppLocker allow list are allowed to run.
+Typically, organizations choose to implement either a allow list approach or a blocklist approach, with the goal of attaining least privilege.

 While AppLocker is a huge improvement over SRPs, it still falls short in a number of areas to ensure that organizations are meeting least privilege.
 As an employee's access requirements become more complex, AppLocker creates a difficult challenge for IT departments to continually update policies.